radius-project/docs/docs/content/reference/faq.md

 ### What resources can Recipes deploy?

-Recipes support any resource that can be modeled in Bicep, or that has an applicable Terraform provider.
-Radius can use any Terraform provider.
+Recipes support any resource that can be modeled in Bicep.
+Terraform support is on our backlog and is being investigated.
+Stay tuned for updates.

 ### What resources do Recipes support?